Skip to main content

 }

-ignores any successful awaitable results and just throw an exception of one of the
+The use of concurrent ignores any successful awaitable results and just throws an exception of one of the failed Awaitables, if there was any.

 throw new \Exception("Return exception handle");